Don't Buy cordless phones

 - We test cordless phones on 85 unique criteria to ensure that we explore the full capabilities of every handset.

 - We give every phone a Which? test score out of 100, so you can immediately see at a glance which are the best and worst.

 - There is no bias and our tests cover a wide range of brands, prices and phone types, so you can be sure we’ll always recommend the right phone for you.

 If we declare a cordless phone to be a Don't Buy, you can be sure it's one to avoid.
 No matter how attractive its price tag may be, it's not worth the trouble and inevitable regret.

-Find out which cordless phones are Don’t Buys and which are Best Buys by taking out a £1 trial to Which?
+To find out which cordless phones are Don’t Buys and which are Best Buys, join Which? today.